There are various opinions from thought leaders when it comes to whether startups should invest in SEO efforts.

 SEO Increases Customer Trust

 Once your startup’s website starts ranking for more keywords, your customer trust in your brand increases.
 As Google starts to emphasize more on user experience, people tend to believe the websites that show up for their search queries.
-The consistent Google algorithm update also ensures that only sites that are demonstrating higher EAT (Expertise, Authoritativeness, and Trustworthiness) to show up on search results.
+The consistent Google algorithm update also ensures that only sites that demonstrate higher EEAT (Experience,Expertise, Authoritativeness, and Trustworthiness) show up on search results.

 Moreover, if your potential customers regularly spot your website on the SERPS when they are looking for particular information in your niche, it will increase their trust in your brand.
 Once your potential customers recognize and trust your brand, they are encouraged to click on your website link with your brand name.